What is Boundless (ZKC)?

 TLDR

-Boundless (ZKC) is a decentralized protocol enabling zero-knowledge (ZK) proof generation across blockchains, designed to scale verifiable computation while abstracting technical complexity for developers.
+Boundless (ZKC) is a decentralized protocol enabling zero-knowledge (ZK) computation across blockchains, allowing developers to build scalable applications by abstracting proof-generation complexity.

-1. Universal ZK Infrastructure – Connects developers needing proofs with a decentralized prover network.
+1. Universal ZK Infrastructure – Connects proof requesters (developers) with a decentralized prover network to process ZK proofs for any chain.

 Deep Dive